vaperrin98/beautiful-jekyll/index.md

 <a name = "part2b"></a>
 ## 2.2.
 How are these groups defined?
 It is quite possible to group neighborhoods by looking at well-being, security and economic stability.
-We were able to find 5 groups of boroughs.
+We were able to find **5 groups of boroughs**.
 By going back to the original data, we can show the groups using a map of London.
 Here is a map where each borough is colored in the cluster to which it belongs after the PCA and k-means clustering.

 <p align="center">